Repoussé and chasing

 Repoussé ([ʁəpuse]) or repoussage ([ʁəpusaʒ]) is a metalworking technique in which a malleable metal is shaped by hammering from the reverse side to create a design in low relief.
 Chasing (French: ciselure) or embossing is a similar technique in which the piece is hammered on the front side, sinking the metal.
 The two techniques are often used in conjunction.

 Many metals can be used for chasing and repoussé work, including gold, silver, copper, and alloys such as steel, bronze, and pewter.

 These techniques are very ancient and have been extensively used all over the world, as they require only the simplest tools and materials, and yet allow great diversity of expression.
 They are also relatively economical, since there is no loss or waste of metal, which mostly retains its original size and thickness.
 Toolmarks are often intentionally left visible in the result.

-A few among many famous examples of repoussé and chasing are the prehistoric Gundestrup cauldron, the mask on the mummy of Tutankhamun, the body armours of the Bronze Age, the copper ornaments made by the Native Americans in the Southeastern United States, and the Statue of Liberty in New York City.
+A few among many famous examples of repoussé and chasing are the Gundestrup cauldron, the mask on the mummy of Tutankhamun, the body armours of the Bronze Age, the copper ornaments made by the Native Americans in the Southeastern United States, and the Statue of Liberty in New York City.